aaronik/aaronik.com/src/content/post/02-upcasting-deep-dive.md

 ---
 layout: "../../layouts/PostLayout.astro"
 pageTitle: "aaronik | upcasting"
-title: "What is Upcasting?
+title: "Event Sourcing: What is Upcasting?
 A Deep Dive"
 slug: "05-upcasting-deep-dive"
 imgSrc: "images/custom-event-sourcing.svg"
 description: "Another article in the series on Event Sourcing: An in depth look at upcasting"